pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 *input expression* is a boolean expression in which each variable operand is a data value identified by a Signal K path.
-This expression returns the 0 (false) or 1 (true).
+A well-formed expression will evaluate to either 0 (false) or 1 (true).

-*output target* is a Signal K path which will be updated with either the value of *input expression* or some specified constant values into which 0 or 1 can be mapped.
+*output target* is a Signal K path which will be updated with either the value of *input expression* or some specified constant values into which 0 or 1 will be mapped.

 There are some special treatments and convenience notations for path names in both input expressions and targets.